Ryan McMahon Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.81 team ERA that ranks sixth across all MLB pitching staffs.
+- The Braves' 3.78 team ERA ranks sixth among all league pitching staffs.

-- The Braves rank 12th in baseball in home runs given up (74 total, 1.1 per game).
+- Braves pitchers combine to surrender 75 total home runs at a clip of 1.1 per game (to rank 12th in baseball).

-- The right-hander's most recent appearance was on Sunday against the Washington Nationals, when he threw 5 1/3 innings, surrendering five earned runs while allowing eight hits.
+- The righty last appeared on Monday against the Detroit Tigers, when he tossed 5 2/3 scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.